-- The clerk will make arrangements for co-ordinating on-going training for governors and advise governors of training opportunities.
+- a) The Director of Governance will make arrangements for co-ordinating ongoing training for governors and advise governors of training opportunities.
 The Search and Governance Committee will keep under review the training and development needs of the Board - b) Training may also take the form of courses offered outside the College by sector specific providers or by inviting outside speakers to attend the College. - c) In addition, governors may be invited to attend appropriate College inhouse governor/management/staff training events, such as strategic planning days, equal opportunity training etc.